Aleksandar15/Cars-Club-backend/README.md

 # CARS CLUB

+##### ~> My <a href="https://github.com/Aleksandar15/Cars-Club-frontend">frontend code</a>.

+#### Visit my live website here: https://alek-password-manager.netlify.app

+##### Test login user:

+1. Click the `Login as a test user` button
+2. - E-mail: test@test.com
+   - Password: test

+#### About my Full-Stack Cars Club APP:

+Combining my passion for cars I created this fullstack project with one of the main goal being that to improve my TypeScript skills.
+I had focused on setting up a reusable and scalable code that can be used for implementing more features.
+Now that it's all looking & working smoothly, my app is at a state where I can continue implementing my new ideas in the future updates seamlessly.

 ---

-#### NOTE: I'm still working on this fullstack project - it's not yet finished & my main goal is to improve my TypeScript skills.
+#### NOTE: I'm still working on this fullstack project - <del>it's not yet</del> finished & my main goal is to improve my TypeScript skills. ✔ **DONE**

 #### Plans & Features (in non-technical way):